Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 where if any of the factors is zero, the invariant vanishes and the neutrino mixing matrix is CP-conserving.
 Nonzero values of $J$, on the other hand, indicate CP violation.
 We produce this measurement by taking the MCMC chain with all the oscillation parameters' values and calculating the Jarlskog invariant at each MCMC step.
 As NOvA is not sensitive to the value of $\theta_{12}$, for \J{} we use a Gaussian prior analogous to the one used for the reactor constraint (sec. \ref{par:ssthreac}) but whose range consists of the PDG's 2019 average of solar and LBL reactor neutrino measurements: $\ssth{12} = 0.307 \pm 0.013$~\cite{ParticleDataGroup:2018ovx}, the same value used in our previous results.

 As described in section~\ref{subsubsec:priors}, we use uninformed priors for the oscillation parameters where possible, meaning that the priors are uniform in the variable that is being shown.
+The trigonometric dependence of \J{} on the oscillation parameters shown in eq.~\ref{eq:jarlskoginvariant} makes clear that constructing of a prior uniform in \J{} would result in nonuniform distributions over its constituent variables.
+We studied numerous priors in the oscillation parameters not constrained by external data and found that for any reasonable choice of prior for \thatm or \dmlg---that is, one that does not vanish or diverge across the range of values allowed by other contemporary experiments---the posterior in \J{} is essentially unchanged, due to the strong constraints afforded by the NOvA data.
+Thus the only degree of freedom where the prior is of major concern is \dcp.
 Since the Jarlskog invariant is written in terms of \sdcp, the natural formulation is in terms of a prior uniform in \sdcp.
 At the same time, there are theoretical considerations that suggest a prior uniform in \dcp may be more appropriate~\cite{Denton:2020igp}.
 We therefore consider both a prior uniform in \sdcp and one uniform in \dcp.
-Priors on the other oscillation parameters were investigated; these showed very weak effects on the \J{} posterior due to the far higher sensitivity of NOvA data to the other PMNS parameters constrained above besides \dcp.

 Figure~\ref{fig:datawrcjarlskog} shows the inferred values of the Jarlskog invariant extracted from a fit to the NOvA data with the external constraint on \threac from the reactor experiments, marginalized over the normal (top) and inverted (bottom) mass orderings.
-The regions most favored by the data tend towards CP violation in the NO, although the 1\,$\sigma$ intervals lie very close to $J=0$.
+The regions most favored by the data tend towards CP violation in the NO, although the 1\,$\sigma$ intervals do include CP conservation when the prior uniform in \sdcp is used.
 The IO's preferred regions are more markedly distant from CP conservation, particularly for the prior uniform in \dcp{}.
 As expected, these trends mirror those observed when considering CP-conserving and CP-violating values of \dcp{} in Sec.~\ref{ssub:pmns_params}.